 Upon arrival your loved one is logged into our cremation record system and is assigned a cremation ID tag.
-This ID tag is a numerically stamped metal disc in addition to the personal identification band placed on our loved one when they initially entered our care.
-This metal disc accompanies your loved throughout the cremation process.
+This ID tag is a numerically stamped metal disc in addition to the personal identification band placed on your loved one when they initially entered our care.
+This metal disc accompanies your loved one throughout the cremation process.
 The ID tag is ultimately placed into the urn and is an enclosed permanent means of identification.

 Our funeral home utilizes a detailed record keeping system.
 Our cremation log book records the name of the individual, date & time of cremation, Cremation ID tag number, the licensed funeral director that is operating the crematory, as well as any other important information regarding the cremation.

 Prior to ANY cremation at our crematory, the funeral director and at least one other staff member carefully checks the identification of each individual being cremated & all cremation documents.

 At the completion of the cremation process the time of completion is recorded in the log book.

 State of Iowa Laws regarding cremation are strictly followed at our crematory and funeral home.

 Following the cremation procedure your loved one’s cremated remains are carefully placed in the urn, keepsakes and/or jewelry keepsake pieces that were selected.

 Our funeral directors will notify the family and arrange a time for the receiving of the cremated remains.
 At this time we will provide an appropriate setting to receive the cremated remains and you may spend some quiet time in reflection.

 If requested, our staff can personally deliver the cremated remains to your local home.